 Primary, secondary, and special education teachers typically have a work schedule of 37 or 38 weeks per year.
 Because of this work schedule, they are generally not offered vacations or holidays.
 In many cases, the time off during winter and spring breaks during the school year are not considered vacation days for the purposes of this survey.

 Medical care premiums

 The estimates for medical care premiums are not based on actual decisions regarding medical coverage made by employees; instead they are based on the assumption that all employees in the occupation can opt for single or family coverage.
-In instances where annual premiums are collected, the values are converted to a monthly premium amount using the annual work schedule.
-Annual work schedules may be less than twelve months
+Monthly premiums are collected when possible.
+Annual premiums are converted to monthly premiums by dividing by 12 months.

 Differences in retirement plan participation are influenced by type of plan offered.
 In defined benefit plans participation is often mandatory, after meeting eligibility requirements, while participation in defined contribution plans is often voluntary.